qwaneu/qwaneu.github.io/_drafts/simple-acts-of-kindness-and-love.md

-In [this video on Why Your Agile Transformation Failed](https://www.youtube.com/watch?v=-wNH6YgZQtw), Jason Gorman illustrates the effect of improving the inner (build-test) feedback loop of software development and how improving that loop has much more impact than improving the outer loops.
-The effect of small improvements in the inner get multiplied.
+In [this video on Why Your Agile Transformation Failed](https://www.youtube.com/watch?v=-wNH6YgZQtw), Jason Gorman illustrates how the effect of improving the inner (build-test) feedback loop of software gets multiplied.

 lower lead time - the time from making a change to having it running in production @@DORA/Accelerate

 A Diagram of Effects is a powerful technique to make sense of what is going on in a team or an organization.
-We learned in from Gerald Weinberg and recommend his [Quality Software Management series](http://geraldmweinberg.com/Site/QSM_vol_1.html).
+We learned from Gerald Weinberg and recommend his [Quality Software Management series](http://geraldmweinberg.com/Site/QSM_vol_1.html).
 If you'd like to learn more, or read our whitepaper [Promise is Debt](/attachments/ebooks/qwan-systems-book.pdf) (PDF).

 <aside>
-  <p>TDB
+  <p>Sometimes we are also 'the agile repair shop', arriving after happy, handwaving consultants have abandoned the sinking ship of an agile transformation.
+Then the orginisation invites us to work on some simple acts together, and then experience effective change.
+We have some days available in September and onwards:
   </p>
   <p><div>
-    <a href="/training/test-driven-development">Find out more</a>
+    <a href="/consulting">Talk to us, the first conversation is free.</a>
   </div></p>
 </aside>